kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 The **third phase** is to start *optimizing* by exploring the response surface using the important variables discovered in the prior phases.

 	-	Use full or half-fraction factorials to estimate the direction of steepest ascent or descent.
-	-	Once you reach the optimum, then second order effects and curvature must be estimated in the model to assess the direction of the optimum.
+	-	Once you reach the optimum, then second order effects and curvature must be added to assess the direction of the optimum.

 The **fourth phase** is to *maintain the process optimum* using the concepts of evolutionary operation (EVOP).

-	-	Since the process is not static, the optimum will shift in time, as raw materials change, fouling and catalyst deactivation, and other slow moving disturbances take effect.
+	-	An EVOP program should always be in place on a process, because raw materials change, fouling and catalyst deactivation take place, and other slow moving disturbances have an effect.
+You should be always hunting for the process optimum.
-	-	Always hunt for the optimum using tools such as evolutionary operation.

 Extended topics related to designed experiments